 Overall, the RtI model aims to be a culturally sensitive educational intervention strategy which considers the unique experiential backgrounds of EAL and FNMI students, as well as, how their culture impacts their world views and approaches to learning (Johnston & Claypool, 2010).
 These intervention models are particularly relevant when considering the performance disadvantage of immigrant students in Canada, as reported by the Program for International Student Assessment (PISA) (Volante et al., 2017).
-This is significant due to the fact that Saskatchewan reports a significant performance gap of 20 points between first-generation immigrants and non-immigrant students (O'Grady et al., 2019).
+This is significant due to the fact that Saskatchewan reports a significant students (O'Grady et al., 2019).